 B. A veterinarian, or an owner of a licensed veterinary hospital, limited use hospital, or animal control facility may not use the word special or specialty in an advertisement unless the veterinarian performing the procedure or treatment:

-(1) Meets the definition of a specialist, as set forth in Regulation 03B(9); and clearly in the advertisement whether a veterinarian is personally present at the hospital facility on a 24-hour basis, or is merely on call.
+(1) Meets the definition of a specialist, as set forth in Regulation 03B(910); and

 (2) Is named in the advertisement.